 (iv) Conversion Disorder – Symptoms of this include inability to make a sound, sudden illness attacks, unconsciousness, drooping of the upper eyelids, sensation loss in one or more body parts, and vision problems.

-(v) Hypochondriasis – Patients fear that they have a dangerous illness that is going to cause major harm to their body.
+(v) Illness Anxiety Disorder (Hypochondriasis) – Patients fear that they have a dangerous illness that is going to cause major harm to their body.
 They often visit multiple doctors to prove this.

 (vi) Pain Disorder – Symptoms include experiencing pain in one or more parts of the body over long periods, without any explanation.